IEEE Humanitarian Technologies Newsletter: February Notes

-The HTB/SIGHT Sustainable Development Newsletter provides monthly updates on humanitarian technology activities at IEEE.
+The IEEE Humanitarian Technologies Newsletter provides monthly updates on humanitarian technology opportunities and activities at IEEE.

 Let us know about ways for IEEE Members and non-members to engage in humanitarian technology activities at IEEE.
 Submissions should include a specific opportunity and details on how readers can get involved with a certain humanitarian technology program.
 Examples include calls for proposals, volunteer recruitment, contests, webinars and other events, etc.

 We’d also like to know what you want to read about in upcoming newsletters.
 Send your suggestions and ideas to email@example.com.

 Other IEEE HTB News Sources

 IEEE SIGHT Blog

 Watch the IEEE SIGHT blog for news and stories on SIGHT projects and events around the globe, submitted by SIGHT members and volunteers.